-And don’t worry a contact lens cannot get lost behind your eye.
+And don’t worry — a contact lens cannot get lost behind your eye.

-In this case, rinse the stuck contact and your eye for a few seconds with a steady stream of sterile saline, multipurpose contact lens solution or contact lens rewetting drops.
+Rinse the stuck contact and your eye for a few seconds with a steady stream of sterile saline, multipurpose contact lens solution or contact lens rewetting drops.

 Once the lens moves freely, remove it as you normally would.

 If your eye remains irritated, see an eye doctor immediately.
 This may be a sign that you have a corneal abrasion that may need medical attention.

-If the contact stuck in your eye is off the center of your eye, move your eye in the opposite direction of where you think the lens may be.
+Move your eye in the opposite direction of where you think the lens may be.
 For example, if you think the lens is stuck under your upper eyelid, look down.

 Gently massage your eyelid and blink frequently to move the lens to the center of your eye so you can remove it.

 If an off-center soft contact lens remains stuck far behind your eyelid, try putting a new contact lens on the eye and blink normally.
 This can help “draw out” the stuck lens to the center of the eye where it can be easily removed.

-If the GP lens stuck in your eye is on the white of the eye, use your fingertip to gently press just outside the edge of the lens to break the suction that is keeping the contact stuck in the eye.
+If the lens is stuck on the white of the eye, use the pad of your fingertip to gently press your eye just outside the edge of the lens to break the suction that is keeping the contact stuck in the eye.